-This may sound strange, but the less active you are, the more tired you become.
-If you can psyche yourself up to take that first step out the door and get yourself into a routine of regular exercise, you will actually become less tired, have more energy and be running free in no time.
+This may sound counterintuitive, but the less active you are, the more tired you become.
+If you can psych yourself up to take that first step out the door and get yourself into a routine of regular exercise, you will actually become less tired, have more energy, and be running free in no time.
 Plus, you’ll sleep better, too.

 Since taking up running when I was close to 40, I have also coached many, many others to do the same, the majority of them between the ages of 35 and 65.
 There is no age limit as to when you can start running.
 The time is right now.